VirtuallyCreative/virtuallycreative-core/content/portfolio/allegretto-css.md

-      Building on this concept is some additional **Helpers** built into Allegretto to help quickly show/hide elements while wireframing but also keep or hide them from screen-readers and other accessible devices.
+      Building on this concept is some additional **Helpers** built into Allegretto to help quickly show/hide elements while wireframing but also keep or hide them from screen-readers and other accessible devices as well as provide an accessible fall-back when using SVG images for interactive elements.
   - type: image_section
     image: images/allegretto-A-fast-lively-CSS-framework (2).png
     image_alt: Common Helpers